 Despite its grandeur, the cathedral has a surprisingly intimate feel.
 The small side chapels are perfect for a moment of reflection, and the beautifully carved choir stalls invite you to sit and soak up the peace and quiet.

-Leicester Cathedral is a truly stunning place, and well worth a visit if you’re ever in the area.
+Leicester Cathedral is a truly stunning place surrounded by cobbled streets and well worth a visit if you’re ever in the area.

 5. Visit The Leicester Guidhall